-- 17. The FBI concluded that no further disclosures from the Epstein Files were "appropriate or warranted," in part due to their containing sensitive information relating to Epstein's many victims, instead sharing only "enhanced" footage of the area surrounding Epstein's cell at the time of his death.
-Id. at 1, 2. - 18.
+- 19. The FBI concluded that no further disclosures from the Epstein Files were "appropriate or warranted," in part due to their containing sensitive information relating to Epstein's many victims, instead, sharing only "enhanced" footage of the area surrounding Epstein's cell at the time of his death.
+Id. at 1, 2. - 20.
 It was recently reported that Attorney General Bondi orchestrated a frenzied, urgent review of the Epstein Files in May 2025, months after stating she had the Epstein client list on her desk.
 Attorney General Bondi reportedly tasked nearly 1,000 FBI officials-during 24-hour shifts-with combing through tens of thousands of pages of documents related to Epstein and "flag[ging]" any mentions of the President.
-Attorney General Bondi also reportedly personally briefed the President on instances of his name appearing in documents related to Jeffrey Epstein in May.
-10 No documents from the Epstein Files have been made public since.
+Attorney General Bondi also reportedly personally briefed the President on instances of his name appearing in documents related to Jeffrey Epstein in May.10

-DDF'S FOIA Request to DOJ's Criminal Division
+DDF'S First FOIA Request to DOJ's Criminal Division

-- 19. On July 22, 2025, DDF sent a FOIA request to the Criminal Division of DOJ seeking to uncover the requested information in furtherance of the public interest.
-A true and correct copy of the request is attached as Exhibit A.11 - 20.
-Specifically, DDF requested the following records: - 1.
-All records relating to the Department of Justice's investigation(s) of Jeffrey Epstein that mention, refer to, or include the name of "Donald J. Trump", https://www.nytimes.com/2025/07/23/us/politics/trump-epstein-files-named.html.
+On July 22, 2025, DDF sent a FOIA request to the Criminal Division of DOJ 21. seeking to uncover the requested information in furtherance of the public interest.
+A true and correct copy of the request is attached as Exhibit A.11